OpenTreeOfLife/reference-taxonomy/doc/method/method-intro.md

 requirement under this approach.
 As the source taxonomies change, we would like for the combined taxonomy to contain only information derived from the latest versions of the sources, without residual information from previous versions.
-Many changes to the sources are corrections, and we do not want to hang on to or even be influenced by information known to be incorrect.
+Many changes to the sources are corrections, and we do not want to rely on information known to be incorrect.

 Rather than maintain a database of taxonomic information, we instead developed a process assembling a taxonomy from two or more taxonomic sources.
 With a